Graduate Program in Oceanography

 Each student should prepare a program of study in consultation with his/her committee chair.
 The program of study will require the program's core requirements (see below) and other courses pertinent to the student's research area.
 The student's thesis committee may require remedial courses, even if such courses must be taken without degree credit.

 Course Requirements The minimum requirement for completion of the M.S. with thesis is 24 credits of course work and 6 credits of research.
 The minimally acceptable GPA is 3.0.
 No more than 12 credits can be selected from undergraduate courses at the 300 or 400 level, and only 6 of those 12 can be at the 300 level.
 Only one course with a grade of "C" will be counted toward degree requirements.

-A minimum of 6 credits must be earned by taking PHYSICAL OCEANOGRPHY [16:712:501] and two of the other core courses of the GPO:
+A minimum of 6 credits must be earned by taking PHYSICAL OCEANOGRPHY [16:712:501] and additional course of the two other courses of the GPO:

 - CHEMICAL OCEANOGRAPHY 16:712:540

 - BIOLOGICAL OCEANOGRAPHY 16:712:522

 Or by transferring credit from equivalent courses taken at other institutions.
 These core requirements should be completed within the first two academic years.
 These core requirements should be completed within the first academic year.
 During the second year the student will concentrate on his/her thesis work while taking related courses.

 The M.S. student should submit to his/her thesis committee a progress report at the termination of each academic year following the formation of the thesis committee.
 The purpose of this progress report is to summarize the student's course of study and thesis research plans and progress.

 All requirements for the M.S. degree must be completed within three consecutive calendar years.
 Any extension must be through written petition and permission by the GPO Director after review by the Scholastic Review Committee.